What is the Transaction Value Metric?

 Transaction Volume counts the number of transactions, while Transaction Value measures the total monetary value of those transactions.
 They provide different perspectives on sales performance.

-Why is it important to track Transaction Value alongside Transaction Volume?
+Why is it important to track both Transaction Volume and Value together?

-Tracking both metrics provides a more complete picture of sales performance.
-Transaction Volume indicates the quantity of sales, while Transaction Value indicates the revenue generated.
+Tracking both metrics provides a complete picture of sales performance.
+Transaction Volume indicates the quantity of sales activity, while Transaction Value indicates the revenue generated.
+Together, they help you understand: